 Individuals will be able to assess home, school, personal, and community factors that may affect a student’s learning.
 It gives the opportunity to identify and provide intervention strategies for children and their families, including counseling, case management, and crisis intervention.
-It will allow individuals to consult with teachers, administrators, and other school staff regarding social and emotional needs of students.
+It will allow individuals to consult with teachers, administrators, and other school staff regarding the social and emotional needs of students.
 Individuals will be able to coordinate family, school, and community resources.

 Individuals will be able to access appropriate services from both public and private providers, including law enforcement and social services.
 It authorizes individuals to provide staff development to school personnel regarding state and federal laws pertaining to due process, child welfare, and attendance laws.
 It will address school policies and procedures that inhibit academic success.
 It gives individuals access to implement strategies to improve student attendance and participation in school-wide reform efforts.
-It allows individuals to have a promote understanding and appreciation of those factors that affect the attendance of culturally-diverse student populations.
+It allows individuals to have a promoted understanding and appreciation of those factors that affect the attendance of culturally diverse student populations.

-School social work is one of the fastest growing areas of social work practice.
+School social work is one of the fastest-growing areas of social work practice.
 The U.S. Department of Labor predicts a 19% growth rate for social workers between 2012 and 2022, faster than the average for all professions.
 Within California and especially within the Monterey Country tri-county area, there has been an increasing demand for social workers in schools.